 - a.
 The applicant requests in person or in writing that their name be removed from the Waiting List. - b.
-The applicant was clearly advised by mail of a requirement to tell Columbia Housing of its continued interest but has failed to do so. - c.
-The applicant has been notified by Columbia Housing of its intention to remove their name from the Waiting List because they are no longer eligible for housing. - d.
-The applicant does not keep an appointment nor has rescheduled that appointment or cannot be reached by mail, the file will be deleted.
-The file may be reinstated within ninety (90) days following failure to keep an appointment or the return of the mail if the applicant had a situation beyond their control at the time of the appointment. - e.
+The applicant was clearly advised by mail of a requirement to tell the Columbia Housing Authority of its continued interest but has failed to do so. - c.
+The applicant has been notified by the Columbia Housing Authority of its intention to remove their name from the Waiting List because they are no longer eligible for housing. - d.
+The applicant does not keep an appointment, nor has rescheduled that appointment or cannot be reached by mail, the file will be deleted.
+The file may be reinstated within a ninety (90) clay following failure to keep an appointment or the return of the mail if the applicant had a situation beyond their control at the time of the appointment. - e.
 The applicant does not return requested documentation in given time frame.